From the President

 A Word from our president

-May I wish you all an enjoyable and successful season.
+May I wish you and all the teams an enjoyable and successful season.

 Tweets by @CuckfieldCC